gsoft-inc/wl-authentication-clientcredentialsgrant/README.md

 * JWT authentication using the [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer) library.
 * Authorization attribute and policy to easily enforce granular scopes on your endpoints.
 * Authorization attribute and policy to easily enforce classic Workleap permissions (read, write, admin).
-* Support of OpenAPI Security Definition and Security Requirement generation when using Swashbuckle.
+* Support of OpenAPI security definition and security requirement generation when using Swashbuckle.
 * Non-intrusive: default policies must be explicitly used, and the default authentication scheme can be modified.
 * Support for ASP.NET Core 6.0 and later.